robbyfajrino/Asesmen-PET-Nanoplastik-NP-Citarum/README.md

 organisms — *Macrobrachium rosenbergii* (small crustacean) and *Oreochromis niloticus* (Nile tilapia).

-> **All data in this project is synthetic (dummy).** Values are generated from seeded random
+> **Disclaimer: The data that I put for this project is dummy/synthetic for my personal project.** The values are generated from seeded random
 > numbers and calibrated to sit inside plausible published ranges.
 Nothing here is a field
-> measurement and nothing here should be cited as one.
+> measurement.
+So please, nothing here should be cited as one.
 See `METHOD-NOTES.md`.

 ## Run it